Get Your College or Career Path Started at RichmondCC

 - GED is currently $20 per test X 4 tests: $80 total

 A graduation ceremony is held in June of each year at the Cole Auditorium.
 All HSE/HSE graduates are eligible to participate in a graduation sponsored by RichmondCC.
 There will be a graduation fee for graduates participating in the graduation ceremonies.
-The High School Equivalency diploma is issued by the North Carolina State Board of Community Colleges but students are still encouraged to participate in the ceremony.
+The official High School Equivalency diploma is issued by the North Carolina State Board of Community Colleges but students are still encouraged to participate in the ceremony.

 Skills Enhancement for High School Graduates